 According to Gary, “Serving great food and giving back.
 That’s what the Bucket Life is all about.”

-Director of Technology, The Piada Group
+Vice President of Technology, The Piada Group

 Jason graduated from The Ohio State University in 2007 with a Bachelors of Science in Computer Science & Engineering, with a minor in Business.